Strong corks derived from the Akbulut cork: Detecting strong corks

-\begin{proof}[Proof of Theorem \ref{thm_Y_m,n}] We construct an interchanging \((-1,-1)\)-cobordism from \((Y_{m,1},\sigma)\) to \((B_m,\sigma)=(\Sigma(2,2m+1,4m+3),\sigma)\) as shown in Figure \ref{Ycob}.\footnote{It can be verified that \(Y_{m,1}\) is diffeomorphic to the boundary \(\partial W_m\), where \((W_m,\tau)\) is the Akbulut-Yasui cork in \cite{zbMATH05660539}.
-In \cite[Theorem 1.13]{Dai2020CorksIA}, it is shown that \(h_{\tau}(\partial W_m)\leq h_{\tau}(B_m)<0\), which implies that \((\partial W_m,\tau)\) is a strong cork.} This is formed by attaching \((-1)\)-framed 2-handles to the green unknots as in the top left of Figure \ref{Ycob}.
-We see that the condition of Theorem \ref{thm3.2} (2) are satisfied by simultaneously sliding the left green unknot over the right component of \(Y_{m,1}\) and the right green unknot over the left component of \(Y_{m,1}\).
+This is formed by attaching an equivariant pair of \((-1)\)-framed 2-handles along the green unknots as in the top left of Figure \ref{Ycob}.
+We see that the condition of Theorem \ref{thm3.2} (2) is satisfied by simultaneously sliding the left green unknot over the right component of \(Y_{m,1}\) and the right green unknot over the left component of \(Y_{m,1}\).
 By Theorem \ref{thm3.2} (2) and Lemma \ref{lem3.3},

 By Lemma \ref{lem3.5}, we obtain a spin\(^c\)-conjugating \((-1)\)-cobordism from \((Y_{m,n+1},\sigma)\) to \((Y_{m,n}, \sigma)\) as shown in Figure \ref{Ycob2}.
 By Theorem \ref{thm3.2} (1),

 Therefore, it follows from Theorem \ref{thm3.1} that \(Y_{m,n}\) is a strong cork.